Communist Party of Kurdistan – Iraq: Electoral activities

-In the 2023 Kirkuk governorate election, the KCP formed a joint list together with the Patriotic Union of Kurdistan.
+In the 2023 Kirkuk governorate election, the Kurdistan Communist Party Alongside The Patriotic Union of Kurdistan formed The Kirkuk is our strength and will Coalition.
 This alliance also received endorsement from the Kurdistan Society's Freedom Movement.

 For the 2024 Kurdistan Region parliamentary election, the party joined an electoral alliance together with the Kurdistan Toilers' Party and the Kurdistan Social Democratic Party.
 The alliance is called the Kurdistan Region Coalition.